nite-coder/prelude/README.md

 A simple lightweight network framework for Go.
 It is useful for long connection applications such as `IOT`, `chatroom`, `online game`, `IM instant messaging`

 ## Feature
-1. Support stand-alone and distributed architecture
+1. distributed architecture and can be scale out
 1. `websocket` is supported (`TCP`, `MQTT` maybe later)
 1. Golang style

 ## Roadmap
+1. support stand-alone architecture via channel
 1. different encoding format, such as `PROTOBUF`, `JSON`
 1. support middleware chain